 The John T. Huston – Dr. John D. Brumbaugh Nature Center has allocated resources from the Brumbaugh Endowment to foster research and scholarly activities among students, staff, and faculty that are related to the mission of the Nature Center, which is to “provide and support opportunities for enjoying and learning about our natural and cultural heritage.”

 Students who would like to be considered for this program will be selected based on their proposal and possibly an interview with the Selection Committee.
 Each proposal should identify a faculty or staff member who is interested in working with the student on the project.
 If selected, students are expected to commit to a minimum of eight weeks of work during the summer and develop a schedule that is mutually agreeable to both them and their mentor.
-A maximum of four students will be supported through a combination of hourly pay and a stipend up to $3,000 per student.
-All Brumbaugh Scholars are required to give a final presentation of their work.
-Final decisions will be announced in March.
+Selected students will be compensated as hourly summer student employees up to $4000/student.
+All Brumbaugh Scholars will attend an initial meeting, submit project reports, and make a final presentation of their work at a Scholars Showcase in Sept/Oct 2024 (date TBD).
+Selected students will be announced in March 2024.

 Brumbaugh Mentors